NEI-LSR/MacaqueColorCategories/README.md

 # MacaqueColorCategories

-This repo is the home for a manuscript on the topic of color categories in macaque.
+This repo is the home for the Macaque Color Categories project.

 Overleaf link: https://www.overleaf.com/9918797415dwvhydynjtmv (it's private so you'll need to be invited)

-Don't delete the .git hidden folder.
+Don't delete the `.git` hidden folder.

 To convert the LaTeX files to word, use pandoc (from the writing/LaTeX folder):
 ```